Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The Moulden SA2's median income among taxpayers in financial year 2023 was $59,961.
-The average income stood at $66,488 during the same period.
-For Greater Darwin, these figures were $66,956 and $77,199 respectively.
-By September 2025, estimates suggest median income would be approximately $65,022 and average income around $72,100, based on Wage Price Index growth of 8.44% since financial year 2023.
-According to census data, personal income ranks at the 59th percentile ($851 weekly), while household income sits at the 36th percentile.
-In terms of income distribution, 32.1% of the population (1,045 individuals) fall within the $1,500 - 2,999 income range, similar to metropolitan regions where 36.7% occupy this range.
-Housing affordability pressures are severe, with only 80.4% of income remaining after housing costs, ranking at the 32nd percentile.
+The Moulden SA2's income level is slightly lower than the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Moulden SA2's median income among taxpayers is $59,961 and the average income stands at $66,488, compared to Greater Darwin's figures of $66,956 and $77,199 respectively.
+Based on Wage Price Index growth of 8.44% since FY-23, current estimates would be approximately $65,022 (median) and $72,100 (average) as of September 2025.
+Census data reveals personal income ranks at the 59th percentile ($851 weekly), while household income sits at the 36th percentile.
+Regarding income distribution, 32.1% of the population (1,045 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen in the metropolitan region where 36.7% similarly occupy this range.
+Housing affordability pressures are severe, with only 80.4% of income remaining, ranking at the 32nd percentile.

 Frequently Asked Questions - Income